 (e) Stalking: defined as conduct not of a sexual nature that is repeated, unwanted conduct toward or contact with another person that would cause a reasonable person to fear for the person’s safety or the safety of others, or to experience substantial emotional distress.
 Such conduct is direct, indirect, or through a third party using any type of action, method, or means.
 Cyber stalking is also included in this definition.

 (g) Retaliation against or harassment of complainant(s), other person(s) alleging misconduct, or anyone who participates in an investigation.

 (h) Condoning or encouraging acts of harmful behavior as defined above or failing to intervene during an act of harmful behavior while it is occurring.

-(b) Sex Harassment: Sexual harassment is any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when the conditions for Discriminatory Harassment as defined in 5.008(4)(c), are present.
-This is conduct that would constitute sexual harassment under federal or state civil rights laws or under University Policy 2-004.1 Prohibition of Discrimination, Harassment and Related Interpersonal Violence.
+(b) Sexual Harassment.
+Sexual harassment means any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when the conditions for Discriminatory Harassment as defined in UCF Policy 2-004 are present.
 Sexual Harassment may include inappropriate touching, acts of sexual violence, suggestive comments and public display of pornographic or suggestive calendars, posters, or signs where such images are not connected to any academic purpose.
-A single incident of nonconsensual sexual contact (as defined above) may be sufficiently severe to constitute sexual harassment.
+A single incident of sexual contact without consent may be sufficiently severe to constitute sexual harassment.